spinicist/riesling/docs/util.rst

 phantom
 -------

-Create phantom data, both in image and k-space.
-Currently RIESLING uses a NUFFT to generate the k-space data and does not generate the phantom data directly in k-space.
+Create a phantom image.
+This can be sampled to k-space using ``riesling sense``.

 *Usage*